Savvythelegend/PGDocs/docs/database_import.md

 In both cases, the operation is performed on a consistent **snapshot** of the origin database.

-!!!
-Important
+:::important
-    For this reason we suggest to stop write operations on the source before the final import in the `Cluster` resource, as changes done to the source database after the start of the backup will not be in the destination cluster - hence why this feature is referred to as "offline import" or "offline major
+For this reason we suggest to stop write operations on the source before
+    the final import in the `Cluster` resource, as changes done to the source database after the start of the backup will not be in the destination cluster - hence why this feature is referred to as "offline import" or "offline major